hajarzaid/hajarzaid.github.io/blogs/blog2.md

 This condition becomes meaningful when thinking about systems that need to stay consistent despite internal variability.
-It keeps representations from getting distorted in a way that breaks their functional role.
+It keeps representations from becoming distorted in a way that breaks their functional role.

 ### Neural Representations and Stability